paulLeClair/P-Engine/README.md

 ## Renderer Design

-As mentioned, the renderer (`PRender`) is a subcomponent of the `PEngine` core; it is designed to be as easy to use as I can possibly make it.
+As mentioned, the renderer is a subcomponent of the `PEngine` core.

 The design of the renderer centers around two user-facing abstractions that should (for the most part) entirely define a renderable scene in a general representation.
-The **render graph** is where you encode the workings of the **graphics pipelines** you want to build (described below), and the **scene** serves as the abstraction for **managing geometry**.
+The **render graph** is where you encode the workings of the **graphics pipelines** you want to build (described below), which is connected to the **scene** that serves as the abstraction for **managing geometry**.

 Since rendering a 3D scene will ultimately involve submitting valid data to a graphics pipeline no matter what, the scene object is meant to be responsible for managing renderable geometry (plus other data such as textures) that is submitted to it by the user.
 The render graph allows for pipelines to accept geometry directly from the scene abstraction (provided everything lines up).